UTD-FAST-Lab/NDSAStudy/README.md

 #### How to Read Output

-By default, the output will be stored at a *results* folder, but the location of the results can be controlled with the `--results-location` option.
+By default, the output will be stored in a *results* folder, but the location of the results can be controlled with the `--results-location` option.

 We explain the structure of the results through the FlowDroid example above, where we run FlowDroid on the `icse25-ezbench` benchmark.